Webbed toe separation surgery is designed to separate the fused toes for a permanent change to the feet.

 After the cast is removed, a splint is placed on the foot, which will continue to protect the toes as they finish recovering.
 Depending on the severity of the original condition, physical therapy may be needed to restore the full function of the toes.
 In addition, because of the time spent wearing the cast or orthopedic shoe, there may be a need for some physical therapy to help work out stiff joints after weeks of not moving.

 After surgery, the foot will now appear different, particularly as the toes begin to move independently and develop their fine motor muscles.
 The toes themselves should function normally.
 If this operation is done on your child, then the toes should be able to grow normally after healing.

-If you have been instructed to consult a foot and ankle specialist for your webbed toe separation surgery in NYC, there is no facility more equipped and ready for your needs than Gotham Footcare.
-Don't hesitate to contact us, no matter the day or time, for a comprehensive consultation and get you or your child’s treatment started.
-We are dedicated to providing the highest level of foot care in New York City.
+If you have been instructed to consult a foot and ankle specialist for your webbed toe separation surgery NYC patients should not hesitate to call us.
+There is no facility more equipped and ready for your needs than Gotham Footcare.
+No matter the day or time, for a comprehensive consultation to get you or your child’s treatment started, you can count on Gotham Footcare.
+We are dedicated to providing the highest level of webbed toe surgery New York City has to offer.

 While there may be an extended recovery time due to the possible need for physical therapy due to stiffness from the cast or orthopedic boot, once the healing period has passed, then the toes should be able to move correctly, and walking will not be an issue.

 There should be no pain during or directly after the surgery due to anesthesia.
 Afterward, there is likely to be some mild tenderness, which can be managed with pain medications.
 Once the cast or orthopedic boot is removed, there is likely to be some aching and stiffness, which will work itself out as the toes continue to heal.